jakobhviid/jakobhviid.github.io/README.md

   * 10 ECTS, Bachelor 2.
 Semester, ~160 students, [Score 3,22/4](https://eval.sdu.dk/public/tek?semester=f20)
 * [SM-DSC - Data Science](https://odin.sdu.dk/sitecore/index.php?a=fagbesk&id=54451&lang=en), Fall 2019
   * 10 ECTS, Master 1.
 Semester, ~50 students, [Score 2,95/4](https://eval.sdu.dk/public/tek?semester=e20)

-## Notes on Teaching
-* Big Data and Data Science Technologies (formerly Data Science) was built from scratch by Jakob Hviid and Fisayo Sangogboye in 2019.
-The course was originally 10 ECTS, but was reduced to 5 ECTS in 2020.
-The course is a mix of lectures, exercises, and a project.
-The course is taught in English.
-The course excels in proven high student satisfaction scores.
-* Data Management was built from scratch by Jakob Hviid in 2020.
-The course is a mix of lectures, exercises, and a project.
-The course is taught in Danish.
-The course excels in proven high student satisfaction scores.

 # Students:
 ## Present: